Imadaddin Nasimi: Biography

 Much of Nasimi's life is considered obscure.
 His year of birth is uncertain, but it is commonly assumed to be 1369–70 without conclusive evidence.
 Some sources state that he was born in 1339.
 His exact birthplace is also contested: it has been argued as Shamakhi, Tabriz, Baghdad, Aleppo, Shiraz or Diyarbakır.
+At the turn of the 14th and 15th centuries, when he lived, religious conservatism was widespread, and his homeland had been ravaged by Mongol incursions.
 He was of Azerbaijani Turkic origin and spoke Azerbaijani as his native language, as well as fluent Persian and Arabic.

 Nasimi had a good education as a child and pursued Sufism at an early age.
 While in Tabriz, he met the mystic Fazlallah Astarabadi, who introduced him to Hurufism.
 Nasimi stayed with him in Baku and Shirvan for some time and became one of the most faithful adherents of the Hurufism movement, as well as Astarabadi's successor (khalifa).
 After the Timurid emperor Miran Shah executed Astarabadi for his religious views, Nasimi left Azerbaijan and travelled to Anatolia to spread Hurufism.
 He arrived in Bursa during Murad I's (1362–1389) reign but was not welcomed there.
 He also attempted to meet the Sufi saint Haji Bayram Veli in Ankara but was turned away because of his Hurufi beliefs.